dror27/dk-shack/vol3/songs/en/Listen To Your Heart.md

 All that time\
 I've been trying to get you from behind\
 \
-You might think I'm lazy,\
+You might think I'm lazy\
 Well, I'm trying my best\
 To get you to be crazy\
 To follow all my fads\